jfree/jekyll-now/_posts/2020-11-21-jfreechart-and-opencsv.md

 Rendering the chart to a SVG file
 ```

-After the program completes, you will find two files in the working directory, a PNG and an SVG version of the chart.
+After the program completes, you will find two new files in the working directory, a PNG and an SVG version of the chart.
 If you open the SVG file with a web-browser, you will see the chart shown at the top of this post.
-Congratulations on creating a modular Java application with OpenCSV, JFreeChart and JFreeSVG!
+Congratulations on creating a modular Java application with [OpenCSV](http://opencsv.sourceforge.net/), [JFreeChart](https://github.com/jfree/jfreechart) and [JFreeSVG](https://github.com/jfree/jfreesvg)!